ropnop/blog.ropnop.com/content/post/2020/proxyingclis.md

 And you will see the HTTPS traffic in Burp.

 ## Trusting the Proxy Certificate at the OS Level
-For options 2, we have to export the Burp CA from within Burp.
+For option 2, we have to export the Burp CA from within Burp.
 We can download the Burp Certificate in DER format to `~/certs`.
 We'll also convert it to PEM:

 ```bash
 mkdir ~/certs